GROUP BY clause

 where any column name used in the GROUP BY needs to be in the SELECT statement; the expression can be an aggregate.
 Additionally, a column name that does not appear in the GROUP BY cannot appear in the SELECT statement except within aggregations, or if, as above, access to the column is derivable from a column that is specified in the GROUP BY.

-For example, the following query, which computes the product counts per hour, uses the monotonically increasing expression FLOOR(Orders.ROWTIME TO HOUR) is therefore valid:
+For example, the following query, which computes the product counts per hour, uses the monotonically increasing expression FLOOR(Orders.ROWTIME TO HOUR).
+This type of query is known as a tumbling window.

 SELECT STREAM FLOOR(Orders.ROWTIME TO HOUR) AS theHour, prodId, COUNT(*)